Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 Drake and Hein Hvatum discovered that Jupiter has radiation belts similar to Earth’s Van Allen belts.

 Drake discovered that the high temperatures on Venus do not change between day and night, and he deduced that Venus’s atmosphere is about as thick as the ocean on Earth, trapping heat.
-Winds on Venus move at just a few miles an hour.
+He found that winds on Venus move at just a few miles an hour.
 He devised a new method of analyzing the polarization of radio waves to assess the geography and topography of a planet’s surface, which eventually allowed Venus’s surface to be mapped accurately.

 The Drake Equation